harveyramer/harvey-ramer-blog/src/article/three-ways-to-boost-website-results.md

 ## Prefer Action Over Analysis

 This article contains time-tested, proven ways you can improve your website today.
 Take time to think it through.
-[Don't overthink it](https://www.flaremark.com/blog/choose-action-over-analysis/); test these ideas.
+[Don't overthink it](https://www.harveyramer.com/article/choose-action-over-analysis/); test these ideas.
 See what works.
 You will have some wins when you do.
-If you would like professional help focused on business growth, [we are here to help](https://www.flaremark.com/hire-flaremark/).

 Most business websites fail to live up to their potential.
 Either they fail to attract visitors or repel the visitors who find them.
 If you get active on social media, clarify your tagline, and ditch jargon, you will begin to stand out from the rest.